"M" Is for Malice: Plot summary

 In January 1986, Tasha Howard hires her cousin Kinsey Millhone to find an heir of the wealthy Malek family.
 When patriarch Bader Malek died, everyone assumed his $40 million estate would be split between his sons: Donovan, who runs the Malek construction empire; Bennet, a would-be entrepreneur; and Jack, a playboy.
-However, the will also names the supposedly disinherited second son Guy, the black sheep of the family who left home 18 years ago and whom the family has not seen or heard from since.
+However, the will also names second son Guy, the black sheep of the family who left home 18 years ago and whom the family has not seen or heard from since.
 His unlikeable brothers do not want him back in their lives, nor do they want his taking a cut of the inherited millions.
 Kinsey sympathizes with the story of Guy's exile from his family, as she struggles to deal with her own family troubles.

 With illicit help from Darcy Pascoe, a friend at California Fidelity Insurance, Kinsey tracks Guy to the small town of Marcella near Santa Teresa.
 After being rescued by local pastor Peter Antle and his wife Winnie, Guy has become a devout Christian and turned his life around.
 Kinsey finds him the nicest of the Malek brothers.
 Despite Kinsey's warnings, Guy agrees to return to his childhood home.
 Ugly family scenes ensue.
 Kinsey's worst fears for Guy are exceeded when he is found brutally bludgeoned to death at the family home.
 Feeling guilty for his death, Kinsey tries to find his killer.

-At the same time, Kinsey deals with her own personal problems, including the reappearance of Robert Dietz, a private investigator ex.
-We also learn that Kinsey's ex-boyfriend Jonah Robb, the investigating officer on Guy's death, is back with his wife Camilla, while also pursuing a fling with a police colleague.
-Eventually, Kinsey and Dietz resume their relationship, albeit on a transient basis; and Dietz helps her with the case.